openforcefield/openff-bespokefit/docs/userguide/04_bespoke-executor.md

 ```

 The `--input` switch accepts most commonly used chemistry formats.
 OpenFF
-recommends SDF as it includes all the information needed to unambiguously
+recommends SDF or MOL as they include all the information needed to
-construct a molecular graph.
-For more information, see the [OpenFF Toolkit FAQ].
+unambiguously construct a molecular graph.
+For more information, see the
-For other options and features, use the `--help` switch on any subcommand:
+[OpenFF Toolkit FAQ].
+For other options and features, use the `--help` switch
+on any subcommand:

 ```sh
 openff-bespoke --help